Wat Chan, Phitsanulok

 Wat Chan (วัดจันทร์) is a subdistrict in the Mueang Phitsanulok District of Phitsanulok Province, Thailand.
-In 2019 it had a population of 8,819 and 4,490 households.
+In 2022, it had a population of 9,171 and 4,845 households.
 In this subdistrict was the first cooperative in Thailand registered.

 Geography

 The topography of Wat Chan is fertile lowlands with an area of 11.26 km2 of which a section immediately northwest of the Nan river and a section southeast of this river, but separated by an area annexed by the city of Phitsanulok, with a forest and a pond (Thung Nong Phad) rich in marine life (Moo4).
-The subdistrict is bordered to the north by Phlai Chumphon subdistrict and Ban Khlong subdistrict, to the east by the city of Phitsanulok, to the south by Bueng Phra subdistrict and Tha Pho subdistrict.
+The subdistrict is bordered to the north by Phlai Chumphon and Ban Khlong subdistricts, to the east by the city of Phitsanulok, to the south by Bueng Phra subdistrict and to the west by Tha Thong subdistrict.
 Wat Chan subdistrict lies in the Nan Basin, which is part of the Chao Phraya Watershed.

 History

-ฺWat Chan Subdistrict Administrative Organization - SAO (ongkan borihan suan tambon) was established, published 30 January 1996 in Royal Thai Government Gazette, volume 113, section 9d.
-On 9 March 1999 Wat Chan subdistrict lost the communities Phan Phee, Phraya Suphan, Wat Chan Tawan Ook, Barom Trilokanat 21, Wat Chan Tawan Tok and Chaiyanuphap to the growing city of Phitsanulok.
+ฺWat Chan Subdistrict Administrative Organization - SAO (ongkan borihan suan tambon) was established, published 30 January 1996 in Royal Thai Government Gazette, volume 113, section 9 Ngor.
+On 9 March 1999 Wat Chan subdistrict lost the villages Moo1, Moo3, Moo5 and Moo6 to the growing city of Phitsanulok.
 The new borders are located 200 meter south of the Barom Trilokanat road (landmarks 15-16) and west of the Chaiyanuphap road (landmarks 18-19).